-Coolest Car Birthday Cake Ideas and Photos
+Coolest Car Birthday Cake Ideas and Decorating Tutorials

 I made this car birthday cake for my father in law.
 He is restoring a 54 Chevrolet and the car is his baby.
 I baked two 6X10 cakes and one 8×8.
-I stacked the 6×10’s and cut the 8×8 to be the top part of the car.
+Then I stacked the 6×10’s and cut the 8×8 to be the top part of the car.
 I made sure to angle the top and round the corners.
-I carved the hood and trunk of the car.
+Then, I carved the hood and trunk of the car.
 I wanted to make sure I got the lights the way the car is.
-I then iced it with buttercream frosting.
+Then I iced it with buttercream frosting.

 My friend’ Dad has a show car and she thought it would be cool if I could put his car onto a birthday cake.
 I have been doing cakes for a while but never anything this detailed without a pattern.
 Usually my cakes are my own creations that I can make how I want but with this I had to try to make it match the picture.
 It really wasn’t as bad as I had feared once I broke it down into sections.